 The Brisbane Metro area has a population of about 2 million people and over 20% of the population was born overseas.
 Brisbane is the third largest city in Australia.
 You can fly to the capital Canberra or Sydney for less than two hours.

 The capital city of Queensland, Brisbane has over 180 suburbs and localities, so you have a vast range of places to choose to settle in.
 You will find the city centre easy to navigate through – its network of streets is kind of a grid-like one.
 The lengthwise streets are named after Queens, and the streets travelling across them are named after Kings.
-A 2-bedroom unit rent costs round $600 per week.
+A 2-bedroom unit rent costs around $600 per week.

 Brisbane has a subtropical climate where you will enjoy 242 days a year of sunshine and winter days with a temperature around 15°C. Although Brisbane suffered severe flood in the year of 2011, the city has recovered fast.
 Moreover, Brisbane City Council is the first Australian council to initiate and maintain a free online flood report (FloodWise Property Report) to help Brisbane residents understand their flood risk.

 Top industries (in terms of employment) in Brisbane are the Professional, Scientific and Technical Services, (except Computer System Design and Related Services), the Food and Beverage Services and the Public Administration.
-According to the Australian Bureau of Statistics, the average annual salary in Greater Brisbane is round $52,000.
+According to the Australian Bureau of Statistics, the average annual salary in Greater Brisbane is around $52,000.